Control (management): Human and machine control

 The elements of control are easy to identify in machine systems.
 For example, the characteristic to be controlled might be some variable like speed or temperature, and the sensing device could be a speedometer or a thermometer.
 An expectation of precision exists because the characteristic is quantifiable and the standard and the normal variation to be expected can be described in exact terms.
 In automatic machine systems, inputs of information are used in a process of continual adjustment to achieve output specifications.
 When even a small variation from the standard occurs, the correction process begins.
 The automatic system is highly structured, designed to accept certain kinds of input and produce specific output, and programmed to regulate the transformation of inputs within a narrow range of variation.

 For an illustration of mechanical control: as the load on a steam engine increases and the engine starts to slow down, the regulator reacts by opening a valve that releases additional inputs of steam energy.
 This new input returns the engine to the desired number of revolutions per minute.
 This type of mechanical control is crude in comparison to the more sophisticated electronic control systems in everyday use.
 Consider the complex missile-guidance systems that measure the actual course according to predetermined mathematical calculations and make almost instantaneous corrections to direct the missile to its target.

 Machine systems can be complex because of the sophisticated technology, whereas control of people is complex because the elements of control are difficult to determine.
 In human control systems, the relationship between objectives and associated characteristics is often vague; the measurement of the characteristic may be extremely subjective; the expected standard is difficult to define; and the amount of new inputs required is impossible to quantify.
-To illustrate, let us refer once more to a formalized social system in which deviant behavior is controlled through a process of observed violation of the existing law (sensing), court hearings and trials (comparison with standard), incarceration when the accused is found guilty (correction), and release from custody after rehabilitation of the individual has occurred.
+To illustrate, let us refer once more to a formalized social system in which deviant behaviour is controlled through a process of observed violation of the existing law (sensing), court hearings and trials (comparison with standard), incarceration when the accused is found guilty (correction), and release from custody after rehabilitation of the individual has occurred.